alphagov/government-service-design-manual/service-manual/user-centered-design/user-centered-design-alpha-beta.md

 #### Showcase

-Just as a delivery team often presents a showcase at the end of each iteration, so should the research and design team.
+Just as a product team often presents a showcase at the end of each iteration, so should the research and design team.
 This will make sure the wider project team has an understanding of:

 * the research and design work being done
 * what has been learnt from research